matthewpalmer/Locksmith/README.md

 try account.createInSecureStore()
 ```

-To me, this is a crazy, different, and insanely powerful way to add capabilities to your existing types.
+This is a crazy, different, and insanely powerful way to add capabilities to your existing types.

 Creating, reading, and deleting are done similarly.
 Right now, it’s not possible to declare `CreateableSecureStorable`, `ReadableSecureStorable`, and `DeleteableSecureStorable` on the same type, but we’re working towards that.